Thyroid cancer is the ninth most common cause of cancer worldwide in 2020 with 586,202 cases according to World Cancer Research Fund International.

 Individuals who have or could have thyroid cancer will undergo one or more of these tests.

-To aid in determining whether the treatment for thyroid cancer is working.
+- To aid in determining whether the treatment is working.

 Ultrasound uses sound waves for images of parts of your body.
 No radiation exposure takes place during this test.